Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates: Methods

 \subsection{Computational details}

-First principles calculations using density functional theory are performed with the Vienna \textit{ab initio} Simulation Package (VASP) \cite{Kresse1996,Kresse1996a}.
-The generalized gradient approximation (GGA) with the Perdew-Burke-Ernzerhof (PBE) parameterization is used as the exchange-correlation functional \cite{Perdew2008}.
+First principles calculations using density functional theory are performed with the Vienna \textit{ab initio} Simulation Package ({\sc VASP})~\cite{Kresse1996,Kresse1996a}.
+The generalised gradient approximation (GGA) with the Perdew-Burke-Ernzerhof (PBE) parameterisation is used as the exchange-correlation functional~\cite{Perdew2008}.
 A plane-wave basis with a kinetic energy cutoff of $800$\,eV is employed, together with a $9\times9\times1$ $\mathbf{k}$-mesh to sample the electronic Brillouin zone.
 The self-consistent field calculations are stopped when the energy difference between successive steps is below 10$^{-8}$ eV, and the structural relaxation is stopped when forces are below 10$^{-3}$ eV/\AA.
+A vacuum spacing larger than 20 \AA\ is used to eliminate interactions between adjacent layers.

 The ionic positions with and without electric fields are fully relaxed while the lattice constants are fixed, corresponding to material synthesis on substrates at fixed strain.
 When applying an external electrostatic field, dipole corrections are included to avoid interactions between the periodically repeated images.